Darkchaos2/LSUVGS-Smash-Overlay/README.md

 # LSUVGS-Smash-Overlay
-NodeCG module for an interactive overlay for LSUVGS Smash Bros streams
+NodeCG bundle for an interactive overlay for LSUVGS Smash Bros streams

 # Goals
 - Changing of player names (easy, seemless)